We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 - NEA Seal of Acceptance: Yes

-Raki Swanson, an Everyday Health writer who tested this sunscreen, found it to be effective and non-irritating.
-She described it as creamy and lightweight — thinner than a sunscreen, but slightly thicker than a typical foundation.
-She tends to break out when she puts new products on her face, but had no issues with this one, and found that it kept her protected from the sun even though she didn’t reapply after putting it on in the morning.
-She also noted that it absorbs quickly and doesn’t look obviously like makeup.
+Writer Raki Swanson tested this sunscreen, and she found it to be effective and nonirritating.
+She describes it as creamy and lightweight — thinner than a sunscreen, but slightly thicker than a typical foundation.
+She says she tends to break out when she puts new products on her face, but she had no issues with this one, and she found that it kept her protected from the sun even though she didn’t reapply it after putting it on in the morning.
+She also notes that it absorbs quickly and doesn’t look obviously like makeup.

 Best for Face